YashKumawat01/javascript-mini-projects/README.md

 4. **Number Guessing Game**
    A fun game where users have 10 attempts to guess a randomly generated number between 1 and 100.

+5. **Bubble Occur (Click to Create Bubble)**
+   A vibrant and responsive project where each click on the screen spawns a glowing bubble of random size and color.
+The bubbles stay permanently until you reload the page.

+5. **Mouse Trail (Neon Gas Effect)**
+   A sleek neon trail follows your cursor and disappears like vapor.
+This project creates a futuristic pointer effect using glowing dots and smooth fading animation.

 ---

 ## 🔗 Live Demo Links